You seem to be located in .

 At Scania, there is no separate strategy for sustainability.
 Instead, sustainability is at the core of our business strategy aiming to align our targets and activities with sustainable development.

 Scania measure and follow up on our sustainability performance in relation to set targets.
-To track our performance, we have developed 18 sustainability indicators linked to our most material areas with connection to impact, risk and the life cycle of our products.

 For a complete set of disclosures including definitions, way of working and reporting principles please see the Annual and sustainability report.

-Science-based target-user phase
+Science-based target – use phase

 CO2e emissions from product use (Science-based target)